 Franklin has a number of places offering “pickin’ corners,” which are makeshift music spaces with instruments anyone can pick up and play.
 Leiper’s Fork Market is one of those, with a photo of Hank Williams there to guide musicians in the convenience store.

-While Puckett’s Grocery now has multiple locations around the state, the original is in the area of Leiper’s Fork.
+Puckett’s Grocery Leiper’s Fork is now Fox & Locke, the original name from 1955.
 Now surrounded by art galleries, boutiques, and restaurants, the building was originally a 1953 grocery store.

 Open mic nights showcase rising stars while past performers include Waylon Jennings, Willie Nelson, Bela Fleck, and Abigail Washburn.